Uncategorized

 New York Nixes Conservation Funding

-In the wake of last week’s blackouts in New York City, which were propelled by surging energy use during the East Coast heat wave, enviros are stepping up pressure on the state to increase its funding for energy conservation.
-Reducing demand for electricity would lessen stress on an aging power system and cut down on […]
+In the wake of last week’s blackouts in New York City, which were propelled by surging energy use during the East Coast heat wave, enviros are stepping up pressure on […]

 -